In this post, I will share some tips to control your views for large models. Let’s see how we can split it into several views.

 Controlling the Crop Region

 Open the east wing view.
-If you don’t see the crop region, click show/hide crop region in view control group.
+If you don’t see the crop region, click show/hide crop region in the view control group.

 Drag the boundary control so you can get the area you want to show.